'Enough is enough': Lady Gaga fires up Stonewall anniversary rally

 “I may not, to some people, be considered a part of this community, even though I like girls sometimes.
 I would never degrade the fight you have endured,” she told the cheering crowd.
 “You have the power.
 You are so, so powerful, and I hope you feel that power today.”

-The rally, organized by NYC Pride, was part of a month’s worth of events that will include on Sunday what organizers are calling the largest gay pride parade in history.
-Some 150,000 marchers and millions of spectators are expected.
-Some 4 million people were forecast to visit New York this week.
+Politicians also took the stage in the main rally ahead of what organizers are calling the largest gay pride parade in history on Sunday, when some 150,000 marchers and 4 million spectators are expected.

+Among those speaking were Democratic presidential hopefuls Kirsten Gillibrand, one of New York state’s two U.S. senators, and New York Mayor Bill de Blasio.

+In between featured speakers, impromptu rallies formed and dispersed outside the bar, with people waving homemade signs such as “Closets are for Clothes!” and “Gay Liberation Front,” paying homage to the radical group that formed immediately after Stonewall.

 While the anniversary has a celebratory air, activists see the occasion as a way to protest U.S. President Donald Trump’s record, which many consider hostile to LGBTQ people.
 They also want to highlight the still-precarious position of LGBTQ people in many parts of the world.